MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Framework

 Unlike prior methods, MEGClass does not assume that a document will exclusively map to a single class.
 Specifically, we find that retaining a document's class distribution information is crucial to identifying documents that discriminatively align with a single class (e.g. a 90\% politics, 10\% health article is a stronger candidate than a 70\% politics, 30\% health article) for our pseudo-training dataset.

 Using the confidence score as described in Section \ref{iterfeedback}, we select the top $\delta$\% of the documents for each class.
-These documents and their pseudo-labels are used to fine-tune a pre-trained text classifier \cite{devlin2018bert} as ground-truth in order for our method to be generalized and applied to unseen documents.
+These documents and their pseudo-labels are used to fine-tune a pre-trained text classifier as ground-truth in order for our method to be generalized and applied to unseen documents (Appendix \ref{sec:robust}).
+This is an established and studied noisy training scenario \cite{goldberger2017training, Angluin1988LearningFN}.
+Thus, since we know how confident we are on each document, we can select the most confident documents to train our text classifier \cite{devlin2018bert}.